rescript-lang/rescript-vscode/CONTRIBUTING.md

 - `execFile` and its sync version do the above for free.
 - `execFile` does not work on windows for batch scripts, which is what Node scripts are wrapped in.
 Use `exec`.
 See more [here](https://github.com/rescript-lang/rescript-vscode/blob/8fcc1ab428b8225c97d2c9a5b8e3a782c70d9439/server/src/utils.ts#L110).
 - Thankfully, many of our binaries are native, so we can keep using `execFile` most of the time.

+## General Coding Guidance

+- `server/` is a standalone folder that can be vendored by e.g. Vim and Sublime Text.
+Keep it light, don't add deps unless absolutely necessarily, and don't accidentally use a runtime dep from the top level `package.json`.

 ## Rough Description Of How The Plugin Works